notacodebro/LTRMPL-1201/task5/task5.md

 2) Create the policy that will utilize the SID list
 3) Steer the traffic from the EVPN into the policy
 ## Step 1: Configure SID-List
 Recall that another term for Segment Routing is 'Source Routing'.
 This is because the instructions are delivered at the source, or beginning, of the path.
 Because sr-pe001 is the beginning of our EVPN circuit, we need to create an explicit SID-List on the sr-pe001 node.
 This process requires you to make an indexed list of SIDs that will be used as the label stack for the packets in the service.
-The hightest numbered index will be on the bottom of the stack as the routers will read the stack top-down.
+The highest numbered index will be on the bottom of the stack as the routers will read the stack top-down.
 We will use the SIDs of the routers sr-p001, sr-p002, and sr-pe002 to create the SID-list.

 Run the following script on sr-pe001:
 ```bash